 Serbia is a landlocked country located at the crossroads of Central and Southeast Europe.
 During the middle ages the Serbs founded several states that would be recognized as the Serbian Kingdom in 1217 by Rome and Constantinople.

 Consisting of 115 islands, the country of Seychelles is an archipelago located in the Indian Ocean northeast of Madagascar.
 With 93,000 citizens Seychelles is noted to have the smallest population of the independent African nations.

 A West African country, Sierra Leone consists of more than 27,000 square miles divided into four major geographical regions which are further allocated into 14 districts.

 National University Singapore – Also known as the Garden City, the Lion City, and the Red Dot, Singapore is a unique island city-state in Southeast Asia.
-Consisting of the main land and 62 islets, the 278 square miles have been settled since the second century AD and are now home to 5
+Consisting of the main land and 62 islets, the 278 square miles have been settled since the second century AD.

 To the east of Papua New Guinea in Oceania lays the six major islands and 900 smaller islands which comprise the Solomon Island nation.
 Inhabited for centuries, the 11,000 square miles were first visited by Europeans in 1568.

 The history of Somalia is filled with political tension and social instability.
 Over the centuries the land has been constantly fought over and ruled by various powers including the Ajuran Empire, the Adal Sultanate, and the nation of Italy.

 Located at the southern-most tip of the African continent, South Africa comprises an area of over 471,000 square miles.